 Does an Estate Have to Return a Stimulus Check?

 The administration’s position is pre-printed on the paper stimulus check envelope: “IF RECIPIENT DECEASED Check here and drop in mailbox.”
-While there is no date to cut off a taxpayer’s right to receive the benefit, those electing to return a decedent’s stimulus check may wish to do so via certified mail.
 The administration elaborated its position on April 28, 2020 in an interview with The Wall Street Journal.
 Treasury Secretary Steven Mnuchin stated: “You’re not supposed to keep that payment…We’re checking the databases, but there could be a scenario where we missed something, and yes, the heirs should be returning that money.”
 Id.
 According to an April 28, 2020 article on Politico, “[a] Treasury spokesperson indicated the department is developing a plan to retrieve the coronavirus-related payments, but didn’t provide details.”
-Open questions remain as to whether, how and to what extent, the administration will enforce its position.
+Open questions remain as to whether, how and to what extent the IRS or Treasury will enforce its position.

 In planning for future expenses, Executors and heirs should consider that Congress may expressly exclude Estates from future stimulus monies.
 And, keep in mind, the IRS or Treasury Department could match potential future stimulus recipients against the Social Security Death Index, and refuse to issue future stimulus checks to Estates.